Travel Carbon Footprint Calculator

 - Taking the train for 500 km: ~7 kg CO2e

 Offsetting: Tree planting offsets ~21 kg CO2 per tree per year.
-A transatlantic flight would require ~75 trees planted for one year to offset.
-High-quality carbon offsets (Gold Standard) cost roughly $10–$30 per tonne CO2.
+That transatlantic round trip would need about 196 trees growing for a full year to absorb it.
+High-quality carbon offsets (Gold Standard) cost roughly $10–$30 per tonne CO2, though offsetting is a poor second to not flying: the emissions happen now and the absorption takes decades.